 - Remote registry services should be disabled.

 Each Access Certifier server requires a database instance.
-SQL 2008R2 or SQL 2012 are the most common options, but Oracle database is also supported.
+Microsoft SQL

 Application Server Hardware and Operating System

 Production Access Certifier application servers are normally configured

 - Hardware requirements or equivalent VM capacity: